denten-books/plain-text/1-chapter.md

 which, when faced with the law prohibiting observant Jews from erasing God's name, rule that words on "screens, disks, and tapes" are not to be considered as writing, therefore sanctioning erasure [@mccorduck_universal_1985, 51; also quoted @heim_electric_1987, 192].
 Other technological and legal fictions arise to restore a measure of "stickiness" to electronic media.
 For example, manufacturers commonly embed digital rights management circuits into video streaming devices to artificially limit the duplication of broadcast material.
-Similarly, electronic book sellers usually disable the reader's ability to copy and paste from the text.
-Such measures mimic some of the constraints associated with previous media regimes.
+Similarly, electronic book sellers usually disable the reader's ability to copy and paste from the material.
+Such measures mimic some of the constraints associated with static, paper-and-ink media regimes.

 When scholars like Johnna Drucker, Katherine Hayles, and Matthew Kirschenbaum respond to Heim and company with hardened materialism, they are also rightly